-Regulatory entities (e.g. state nursing board; state health and education departments) provide school health oversight.76 However, inconsistencies occur among states regarding laws and regulations addressing delegation of health services to UAP and district policies within states may be contradictory.^{65,73,76,78} For example, in Massachusetts, UAP are only allowed to be trained to administer prescribed EDD and not over-the-counter medications such as diphenhydramine.^{79,80} Some states may only allow a SN versus UAP to administer SE to students with undiagnosed allergies experiencing anaphylaxis.81 Conflicting authority exists when state codes grant school administrators ability to assign medication administration as a task, versus a SN delegated assignment to UAP.^{76,82,83}
+Potential limitations of school medication administration laws and regulations.
+Regulatory entities (eg, state nursing board and state health and education departments) provide school health oversight.
+However, inconsistencies occur among states regarding laws and regulations addressing delegation of health services to UAP, and district policies within states may be contradictory.
+For example, in Massachusetts, UAP are only allowed to be trained to administer prescribed EDD and not over-the-counter medications such as diphenhydramine.
+Some states may only allow an SN versus a UAP to administer SE to students with undiagnosed allergies experiencing anaphylaxis.
+Conflicting authority exists when state codes grant school administrators ability to assign medication administration as a task, versus an SN-delegated assignment to UAP.
+P6,82,83